Nettention/UmdhViz/README.md

 How to use
 ==========
 [Download](https://github.com/Nettention/UmdhViz/releases) and Run UmdhViz.exe.
-Latest version of .Net Framwork is needed if you are using old version of Windows.
+Latest version of .Net Framework may be needed if you are using old version of Windows.

 Click File => Open and select your UMDH Diff file.